How to Plan a Project using Mind Mapping Software

 This webinar was recorded for the Biggerplate Business Club.
 Join and save $10 on Annual membership using the code PMMAPPING10 today!
 To find out more, visit https://www.biggerplate.com/bu

 Do you struggle with planning a project?
 Does your boss give you unreasonable deadlines?
 Mind mapping software is a powerful tool for project managers to plan projects.
-I use MatchWare’s MindView 7 to plan Government environmental and infrastructure projects in California.
-This article provides some best practices for creating the work breakdown structure (wbs), project schedule, and collaborating with the team.
+I use MatchWare’s MindView 7 to plan Government infrastructure projects.
+This article provides some best practices for creating the WBS and project schedule.
+You will also discover tips on collaborating with your team.
 Use these best practices to improve your project planning and execution.
 Benefits include:

 - More effectively create and decompose wbs.